OLIMEX/DIY-LAPTOP/HARDWARE/README.md

 ## Introduction to the hardware of TERES-I

-TERES-I internal electronics consists of five boards:
+TERES-I internal electronics consists of the folowing boards:

 ### Main board ([PCB1-A64-MAIN](A64-TERES/TERES-PCB1-A64-MAIN))